jvsinclair/home_lab/README.md

    ```

 3. **Run Initial Setup**
-   This playbook deploys SSH keys, updates packages, sets static IPs (10.42.0.11–10.42.0.13), and reboots the nodes:
+   This playbook configures the nodes with SSH keys, updates packages, and sets static IPs.
+When running it, you will be prompted to enter the password for the nodes:
    ```bash
    ansible-playbook -i inventory/dhcp.ini playbooks/initial_setup.yml
    ```